MaikelsoftTrading/signal-trading-examples/README.md

 The [C# reference documentation](https://maikelsofttrading.github.io/signal-trading-examples/api/index.html) here on Github is a detailed description of all data types, methods and functions of the framework.

 ## Signal generation process
-The basic flow for live trading using a price data stream and candlestick charts is:
+The basic flow for generating signals from live price data, using candlestick charts, is described below.
+It requires an observable sequence of pricing objects, which can easily be created from any price data source (a Pricing object is timestamped Buy, Sell and Last prices).
+A time frame for the charts needs to be chosen and a strategy callback function must be provided.

-1. Framework subscribes to a provided Pricing data source (which emits timestamped buy, sell and last prices)
+1. Framework subscribes to provided pricing data source
-2. Framework receives (next) Pricing object from the source
+2. Framework receives (next) pricing object from source
-3. (If this is the first Pricing object, framework initializes a candlestick chart)
+3. If this is the first pricing, framework initializes a candlestick Chart
-4. Framework updates the candlestick chart from the latest prices
+4. Framework updates chart from pricing
-5. (If this is the first pricing/chart, framework initializes a signal for the symbol)
+5. If this is the first pricing/chart, framework initializes a signal for provided symbol
-6. Framework updates signal with latest prices and:
+6. Framework updates signal with latest prices and subsequently:
-	1. If no position is open and trades have been set up, a position is opened if the entry price of a setup was triggered
+	1. If signal position is closed and trades have been set up, a position is opened if the entry price of a setup was triggered
-	2. If a position is open, closes the position if its profit target or loss limit is hit
+	2. If signal position is open, closes the position if its profit target or loss limit is hit
-7. Framework calls the provided strategy function with the signal and chart as arguments
+7. Framework calls provided stategy function with signal and chart as arguments
-8. Strategy function sets up trades for the next trading position or changes current position if necessary
+8. Strategy function sets up trades for next trading position or changes current position if necessary
-9. Strategy function returns signal to framework
+9. Strategy function returns signal
-10. Framework provides observers with the new signal
+10. Framework provides observers with returned signal
-11. Flow repeats from step 2
+11. Flow continues at step 2

 ## Tutorial
 (The development of this tutorial is in progress)